 Too much is never enough with a demanding diva.
 No matter what you do, these egomaniacs will always ask for something else and need to learn that “just because you bought a ticket to the movie doesn’t make you the STAR of the SHOW.”

 Muddling through a bad experience with divas or outlaws (the opposite of inlaws) was a learning curve and we don’t do that anymore.
 Sadly, after bending over backwards to help those folks, we got stiffed for services rendered because we trusted them to pay us.
 That’s right.
 My entire team took one belt after the other for far too many Bridezillas who think the world owes them a living.
 The world doesn’t and we don’t either.

 I read “I heard you help people” everyday on emails and texts.
-We do but the people we help aren’t someone wanting to make extra money.
-The people we help come to us for a Life Event that they could never afford on their own.
+We do but the people we help aren’t someone wanting to make extra money without compensating us for our efforts.

 Telling me “you’re great at selling things-I need you to sell this for me” isn’t benefitting me, my family or our clients.
 But, I hear it everyday.

 We don’t have sponsors or benefit from your numerous charitable entities.
 We fund ourselves through hard work, perseverance and drive.
-Telling me about all of the people you help does nothing to benefit the people we help.
+Telling me about all of the people you help does nothing to pay our bills or, our staff.

-Although your way of explaining the many people you help as a “reason” of wanting us to work for free to benefit you or your church is a new one for me, your explanation is far more one sided than I could ever explain to you in terms that you would understand.
+Although her way of explaining the many people she’s helped as a “explanation” of wanting us to work for free to benefit her church is a new one for me, her explanation is far more one sided than I could ever explain in terms that she would understand.
 It’s “Not My Luggage-Not My Trip.”